Zeekk3n/Andrey.github.io/_posts/2021-04-21-htb-writeup-eternal-loop.md

 ---
 layout: single
 title: '<span class="hackthebox">Eternal Loop - Hack The Box Challenge</span>'
-excerpt: "Eternal Loop it's a misc challenge from HackTheBox which we have to unzip a lot of zips which password is the name of the previous one and then explore a database."
+excerpt: "Eternal Loop is a misc challenge from HackTheBox which we have to unzip a lot of zips which password is the name of the previous one and then explore a database."
 date: 2021-04-21
 header:
   teaser: /assets/images/htb-writeup-eternal-loop/icon.png